Many founders ask us:

 This will ensure that you get a good sender reputation.

-Email marketing also keeps your business at the top of the minds of your prospects.
+Email marketing and recurring newsletters are also a great way to keep your business at the top of the minds of your prospects.
 If you had to send a helpful email once a week with a strong CTA, it could move your prospects to reach out to you.

 If you show yourself as a leader in your field, people will be more inclined to contact you.